cleancloud-io/cleancloud/docs/confidence.md

 - No machine learning or probabilistic models are used
 - The same inputs always produce the same confidence
 - Confidence logic is versioned and reviewed

+### Versioning and backward compatibility

+- Confidence logic is versioned alongside rule definitions
+- Any change that promotes a finding's confidence (e.g., MEDIUM → HIGH) is treated as a breaking change and documented in the changelog
+- CI/CD pipelines can pin to a specific CleanCloud version to avoid unexpected enforcement changes — important for teams with strict change management requirements